-- To illustrate the language Concurrent MetateM in more detail, here are some example programs... - Snow White has some sweets (resources), which she will give to the Dwarves (resource consumers). - She will only give to one dwarf at a time. - She will always eventually give to a dwarf that asks. - Here is Snow White, written in Concurrent MetateM:
+- To illustrate the language Concurrent MetateM in more detail, here are some example programs... - These are taken from a paper by Michael Fisher. - Snow White has some sweets (resources), which she will give to the Dwarves (resource consumers). - She will only give to one dwarf at a time. - She will always eventually give to a dwarf that asks.

+Here is Snow White, written in Concurrent MetateM: